alicedb2/Choreia/README.md

 - **Scale width** How far across notes the Markov chain will, i.e. 13 would be from C0 to C1.
 For now the scale width can only go to 20, so from C0 to G1, because of the 2KB limitation of the Arduino nano's dynamic memory, i.e. 20 * 20 * 4 bytes per floats.
 - **Scale dispersion** Width of a Cauchy distribution controlling how wide the jumps within the scales are on average,
 - **Stay on note** Weight of the probability of playing the same note one after another,
-- **Step on first neighbor** Weight of the probability of playing jumping to the first neighbor on the scale,
+- **Step on first neighbor** Weight of the probability of playing the first neighbor of a note in the scale after itself,
-- **Root note** Weight of the probability of playing the root note.
+- **Root note** Weight of the probability of playing the root note whatever the current note is.

 ### Quirk